Sams055/Obsidian-Notes/University of Nottingham/Computer Science/Year 2/Semester 2/Optional/Distributed Systems/Labs/Lab 1 - Java TCP - 07.02.2023.md

 	The connection object creates a specific connection with the client socket.
 	<b> The above is wrong, ask why </b>
 	It's a thread because we may want to create multiple connections for multiple clients to connect to the server simultaneously

+Q4.
+	It sends the request to the host (my IP) and port 7896 Q5.
+	Received hello
+Q6.
+	A Socket using UDP
+Q7.
+	It sends the request to the localhost and Port 7896 Q8.
+- Bound to pord 7896
+Q9.